Faruhcon/BallBlog/source/content/Projects/vb-overview.md

             src="VFB-A-H and VFB-C Comparison - Motion Blur.png"
             alt="A comparison of two versions a virtual dog." title="VFB-A and VFB-C Buddy Comparison">
-        <figcaption>The evolution of the VFB model from older systems (left) to the VFB-A system (right) with the UGA Arch in the background.</figcaption>
+        <figcaption>The evolution of the VFB model from older systems (left) to the VFB-&NoBreak;A system (right) with the UGA Arch in the background.</figcaption>
     </figure>
     <p>As part of this app, I designed six different minigames: agility, bark it, basketball, frisbee, soccer, and volleyball.
 See below for more details on these games.
 In addition to these games, children were able to get their VFB to perform tricks using their voice and could play fetch without having to interact with a minigame.
 To achieve this, I implemented various midair gesture-based systems that players would use to perform the necessary actions for the minigames, tricks, and fetch.</p>
     <details open> <!-- VFB-A Minigame Table -->